 To support First Tee and its efforts to teach life skills and values through golf, consider becoming a Donor Ambassador today!

-Tim, a dedicated teen participant of First Tee – Greater San Antonio and the First Tee National Innovators Forum, is turning inspiration into action with a life-changing project.
-He is hosting a blood drive at the First Tee – Greater San Antonio in partnership with the South Texas Blood & Tissue Center.
+Tim, a dedicated teen participant of First Tee – Greater San Antonio and the First Tee National Innovators Forum, turned inspiration into action by hosting a life-changing blood drive in partnership with the South Texas Blood & Tissue Center.

 Izzy Kornmeyer didn’t know how to hold a golf club when she started at First Tee – Indiana in 8th grade.
 Now, as a high school senior and varsity golfer, she can’t stop thinking about the game that has completely changed her life.